-Key Bookkeeping terminology explained
+Key Bookkeeping terminologies explained for Beginners

 Hiring an accountant or a bookkeeper can be a very costly option for a startup owner in the initial phases of their business, it is therefore extremely valuable for a business owner to understand the key terms of bookkeeping in order to initially manage their books themselves to reduce the costs of using an accountant.
-In order to help owners, we have explained key bookkeeping terms below which should help you polish your bookkeeping knowledge.
+In order to help owners, we have explained key bookkeeping terminologies below which should help you polish your bookkeeping knowledge.

 There are many bookkeeping terms or phrases that are used by bookkeepers on a daily basis and might be unknown to many startup owners, but these bookkeeping terms are of extreme importance when it comes to examining and recording transactions in a financial database on a daily basis.